HubbleCommand/HubbleCommand.github.io/_projects/godot/directional-sprites.md

 Just use an appropriately-shaped `LightOccluder2D` that provides an appropriate shadow cast for all angles of the sprite.

 Now, this only works for sprites with little topographical varience.
 This will work for say, a human, but less likely for a long bus.

+This also only works if your 2D world does not change orientation, i.e. the camera rotation always stays the same.
+This is very common for most 2D games, but it is a strict limitation.